mshr-h/vscode-verilog-hdl-support/README.md

     By default, the linter will be run at the workspace directory.
 Enable this option to run at the file location.
 If enabled, `` `include`` directives should contain file paths relative to the current file.

+## Commands

+* **Rerun lint tool**

+    Choose a lint tool from the list and run it manually.
+Useful if the code was changed by an external script or version control system.

 ## Usage Instructions

 * All linters expect the executable binary (`iverilog`, `verilator`...) to be present in the `PATH` environment variable, unless otherwise specified.